tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/03-Stu_Basic_Terminology/README.md

 3. What is a crypto wallet?

+4. What is a transaction?

-4. What is a blockchain node?
+5. What is a blockchain node?

-5. What is a miner, or block producer?
+6. What is a miner, or block producer?

-6. Who makes all of the rules of the blockchain?
+7. Who makes all of the rules of the blockchain?

 ---